SolomonBaarda/fractal-geometry-renderer/README.md

 * Spheres, cubes and most primitives ([list of primitive distance functions](https://www.iquilezles.org/www/articles/distfunctions/distfunctions.htm))
 * 3D fractals

 Distance functions can be combined to create more complex shapes using operations such as interpolating and set operations (union, intersection etc).
+From this, basically any 3D shape can be rendered using ray marching + SDF.

 ## Requirements
 ### Functional